What's New, What's News ..... Scotch Macaskill's Wildlife Blog

 From my superficial observation, I can't say how they're treated but my guess is pretty well compared to many captive chimps, specially those held in small cages.
 The enclosure is fairly large with a sloping, grassed area leading to concrete steps and a water-filled moat.
 There is a system of poles and ropes to climb, plus a weather-proof hut they can access when they want.

 I'm sure they're well-fed and receive all necessary medical treatment.
 The owners of the zoo are animal trainers, so it makes economic sense to look after the inmates.
-Here are links to short video clips, taken with a basic digital camera so the quality is low, that give some idea of the chimps' living conditions (videos will open in new browser window).

 I obviously can't comment on whether the chimps are sad or happy.
 They certainly make me feel sad.
 But my guess is that they're simply incredibly bored, with nothing to challenge their survival instincts.